TheAcharya/MarkerData-Website/docs/User Guide/pagemaker.md

 ## Behind the Name: Pagemaker

 The name **Pagemaker** draws from cherished memories of my teenage years in the 1990s.
 During high school, Adobe PageMaker 6.0 became my gateway into desktop publishing—transforming simple school reports into thoughtfully designed documents.
 This early experience kindled my appreciation for visual communication and the power of layout design.
-By naming this module after that influential software, I honour a tool that shaped my creative understanding while providing today's users the ability to transform metadata data into elegant, shareable PDFs.
+By naming this module after that influential software, I honour a tool that shaped my creative understanding while providing today's users the ability to transform metadata data into elegant, shareable documents.